rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 In this case, the upper bound on the similarity score is below the default threshold of 0.7, so no results are returned.
-Setting the threshold to 0.5 produces the second result although, as can be seen, the final similarity it substantially below the threshold.
+Setting the threshold to 0.5 produces the second result although, as can be seen, the final similarity is substantially below the threshold.
 This example also shows a disadvantage of the MCES method, which is that it can produce small fragments in the MCES which are rarely helpful.
 The option minFragSize can be used to over-ride the default value of -1, which means no minimum size.

-Like FindMCS, there is ringMatchesRingOnly option, and also there's completeAromaticRings, which is True by defualt, and means that MCESs won't be returned with partial aromatic rings matching:
+Like FindMCS, there is a ringMatchesRingOnly option, and also there's completeAromaticRings, which is True by defualt, and means that MCESs won't be returned with partial aromatic rings matching: